-The web, for instance, displays 72dpi (72 dots or pixels per inch) – a relatively low pixel density.
-Raster images with a low DPI like 72dpi look nice and crisp on the web.
+The web, historically, displays 72dpi (72 dots or pixels per inch) – a relatively low pixel density however most modern displays are now much higher.
+That said many images on the web are still in that 72-100 dpi range.
+While monitors can display higher resolution the web also needs to optimized for speed so images around 100 dpi hit the sweet spot for looking great on a screen but also loading quickly.
+Raster images with a low DPI in the 72-100 look nice and crisp on the web.
 But this same low DPI image may not be suitable for printing on a brochure or packaging.
 To correctly print an image, it should be at least 300dpi, a much higher pixel density than the web displays.
 Resizing a low DPI image pulled from the web to fit the dimensions of your print project won’t work because the same finite number of pixels only get bigger and begin to distort.
 For example, let’s say you want to print your logo at 2″x3″ on a brochure.
 If have a 72dpi jpg of your logo and it’s 2-inches by 3-inches, it will need to be “stretched” to more than 3 times the size to get it up to 300dpi.
 That 72dpi logo may look great on your computer monitor, but when it prints at 300dpi it will look pixilated.
 Instead you should use a vector version of your logo (.EPS or .AI) or create a raster (JPG) with the exact dimensions desired and at 300dpi.

 Different image file extension types and the best use for each